rolandmueller/bigdata/deployment.md

 ## On the Server, create an App

-Go to your the CapRover server web dashboard and create your app
+Go to your the CapRover server web dashboard and create an app

 ## On the Laptop, your App